atifaziz/ReaderMonad.cs/README.md

 # ReaderMonad

-ReaderMonad is a .NET Standard library that provides the generic abstractions, types and an implementation for the [reader monad][ReaderM], somtimes also called the _environment monad_.
+ReaderMonad is a .NET Standard library that provides the generic abstractions, types and an implementation for the [reader monad][ReaderM], sometimes also called the _environment monad_.